-Dublin is a fun, vibrant, progressive city.
+Dublin is a fun and vibrant city.
 It has the best of shops, great restaurants, fun bars, and some wonderful hidden gems.
 Given all that, it’s hard to believe that the Irish capital has just a handful of completely vegan dining spots – but unfortunately, that is the case.

 On the bright side, though, Dublin is still quite vegan friendly.
-Many restaurants and cafes offer vegetarian options that could potentially be modified to vegan.
-And there are quite a few restaurants bursting with vegan pizzazz.
+And many restaurants and cafes offer vegan options full of pizzazz.

 The following are some of Dublin’s best vegan friendly restaurants and eateries.
 For a handy map of all their locations, scroll down to the end of the article.